Resizable Typography

 How to Resize Text in Modern Browsers

-There is a lot of confusion on how to actually test the WCAG Success Criterion 1.4.4: Resize text.
+There is a lot of confusion on how to test the WCAG Success Criterion 1.4.4: Resize text.
 The requirement states that users should be able to resize text (and only text) up to 200% without any loss of information.
 It is possible to test this in all browsers, but you should be familiar with all the caveats, which are listed below.

 Safari: